aws-solutions-library-samples/guidance-for-deploying-amazon-connect-with-infrastructure-as-code-on-aws/README.md

 ## Prerequisites

 For this guidance, it is assumed you have the following prerequisites:
-1. An AWS account with administrator access to following services - Amazon Connect, AWS Lambda, AWS Secrets Manager, AWS AWS CloudFormation
+1. An AWS account with administrator access to following services - Amazon Connect, AWS Lambda, AWS Secrets Manager, AWS AWS CloudFormation, Amazon S3.

 ## Solution overview and architecture